A-James-Y/3D-Pacman-Shooter/README.md

 - **Object Destruction Animation**: Crates and barrels shatter dynamically when destroyed.
 - **Enemy Death Animation**: Enemies feature fluid and satisfying animations when defeated.

-## Contributions
+## Our Contributions

 This project was a collaborative effort.
-Below is a breakdown of contributions:
+Below is a breakdown of our combined contributions:

-### Team Member 1 (Your Contributions)

 - Designed and implemented all core game mechanics:
   - Player Mechanics: Movement (including run and jump), shooting, collision detection, and health systems.
   - Enemy AI: Pathfinding, attack behaviors, and state management.
-  - Game Logic: Timer system and level progression.
+  - Game Logic: Timer system
 - Developed object animations for players, enemies, and destructible objects.

-### Team Member 2
+- Enhanced the game with Unity's Particle System  and post-processing features
 - Designed the 3D maze environment and added immersive lighting and textures.
 - Integrated pre-built assets for enemies and visual elements.
-- Enhanced the game with dynamic particle effects and post-processing features.

 ## Hotkeys